Helen Lockstone, MScHead of Bioinformatics and Training

-I joined the Bioinformatics Core group back in 2007 and have a background in gene expression data analysis and functional genomics.
-I am currently co-ordinating all bioinformatics aspects of sequencing activity at the Oxford Genomics Centre, including the challenges of handling data from cutting-edge technologies (such as single cell genomics and Oxford nanopore sequencing).
+I joined the Bioinformatics Core group as a data analyst back in 2007 and have a background in gene expression data analysis and functional genomics.

 John Broxholme, PhDSenior Bioinformatician